tetzank/homepage/content/posts/static-machine-code-analysis.md

 # Execution Ports

 Modern CPUs are superscalar, i.e., they can process multiple instructions in a single cycle, e.g., the `add` instruction has a throughput of 0.25 on recent Intel CPUs which means that up to four additions can be processed in a single cycle.
-This is achieved by having multiple so called ports to process pipeline stages.
+This is achieved by having multiple execution ports to process pipeline stages.
 Some ports are specialized for certain kind of operations (e.g., load/store, division).
 Other ports can perform a wide range of operations.